-Those early pregnancy months can be tough, but I hope this list helps all you new mamas in your first trimester!
+These are the staples that were the most helpful during those difficult first 12 weeks.
+The early pregnancy months can be tough, but I hope this list helps all you new mamas in your first trimester!

-I’ll be sharing more pregnancy updates, but in the meantime, you can read more about the symptoms I experienced in the first trimester here!
+You can read more about the symptoms I experienced in the first trimester here!

 What would you add to this list?
 Anything you just loved your first trimester?